 Graduate route Skilled Worker route Employer sponsorship Not needed Yes Maximum employment length 2 years (3 if PhD) You can apply to extend your visa as many times as you like as long as you still meet the eligibility requirements.
-After 5 years employee can apply to extend or settle permanently in UK Employer fees None Certificate of Sponsorship ("CoS") £199 Exempt from Immigration Skills Charge if graduate has a valid Student visa.
-Otherwise the fee will be £364 or £1,000 depending on employer size.
+After 5 years employee can apply to extend or settle permanently in UK Employer fees None Certificate of Sponsorship ("CoS") £199 unless applicant has passport from one of the 26 CESC countries Exempt from Immigration Skills Charge if graduate switches in UK from the Student route.
+Need to pay this if applicant applies from outside UK - £364 or £1,000 depending on employer size.
 Sponsor licence application fee if not currently a licence holder: Currently £536 for small or charitable sponsors or £1476 for medium or large sponsors.
-Salary No minimum (beyond national minimum wage) For new entrants, £20,960, £10.75 per hour or 70% of the job's SOC (Standard Occupational Classification) code - whichever is higher Job skill level No minimum RQF level 3 - A level equivalent ATAS (Academic Technology Approv- al Scheme) security clearance Not required For some PhD level jobs, some applicants must obtain ATAS security clearance and employer must confirm on the Certificate of Sponsorship.
-For relevant jobs, subject areas and exempt nationalities, see Annex S1 of the sponsor guidance
+Salary No minimum (beyond national minimum wage) For new entrants, £32,960 AND at least 70% of the job's SOC (Standard Occupational Classification) code if higher Job skill level No minimum RQF level 3 - A level equivalent